wildfunctions/tensor/README.md

 A more robust Tensor library is on the way.

-## Intention
+## Purpose

-This library is meant to abstract Tensor math for high rank Tensors calculations.
-Though Matrices and Vectors are special cases of Tensors, we do not aim to provide the highest performance for these low ranks.
-We recommend 'nalgebra', https://crates.io/crates/nalgebra, for high performance Vector and Matrix opperations.
+This library is meant to abstract Tensor math and allow high rank Tensor calculations (Rank > 2).
+Several individuals use the term 'Tensor' despite using only Vectors and Matrices.
+We do not encourage this technicality.
+Though Matrices and Vectors are special cases of Tensors, we do not aim to provide the highest performance for such low ranks.
+We recommend 'nalgebra', https://crates.io/crates/nalgebra, for high performance Vector and Matrix operations.

 ## To Do